cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 Those who read this reference architecture will learn:
 * How Cloudflare load balancing can address both local traffic management and global traffic management use cases
 * How Cloudflare’s global network enhances the functionality of Cloudflare load balancing
-* The capabilities of Cloudflare load balancers, and how they apply to various use cases The structure and configuration of a Cloudflare load balancer
+* The capabilities of Cloudflare load balancers, and how they apply to various use cases
+* The structure of Cloudflare load balancers and their various configurations

 ## Handling dynamic workloads in modern applications